joshfrench/om-wiki-fork/Tutorial.md

 of this atom as the database of your client side application.
 Everything in the atom should be an associative data structure - either a ClojureScript map or indexed sequential data structure such as a vector.
-This mean you should never put lists or lazy sequences into the application state.
+This means you should never put lists or lazy sequences into the application state.
 It's particularly easy to forget this when updating indexed sequences in the application state.